Frames: Just say No!

 The evolution of the Web has changed this conclusion.
 As users got more experience with scrolling pages, many of them started scrolling.
 (See my article "Changes in Web Usability Since 1994" for more details on this and other changes.)

 It is still a good guideline to ensure that all the most important information appears above the fold and to avoid overly long pages.

 Update Added 2011

-For pretty dramatic changes in the findings on when and why users scroll or don't scroll, please see my seminar on
+For pretty dramatic changes in the findings on when and why users scroll or don't scroll, please see our seminar on Top Web UX Guidelines.

 Share :Twitter | LinkedIn | Google+ | Email